Writing inspirations from my 6-year-old

 As a writer, motherhood experiences have been one of my greatest writing inspirations.
 My son is faster than Google and AI and definitely has more thoughts running through his head every second.

-Always Work with A Curious Mind
+Always Work with a Curious Mind

 An average 4-year-old asks about 400 questions in a day.
 That’s the power of curiosity!
 Adults barely ask 4 questions before we start on the task at hand just to strike it off our to-do lists.
 With kids, there are no to-do lists, clients, or deadlines.
 Thus, they take all the time in the world to be curious – to ask questions, to really delve deeper into every topic.
 My son asks questions like – why can’t cars fly like aeroplanes, why can’t we go on a holiday in a submarine, why can’t those who go to god’s house give us a call, and so on.